jrutschke/hbpprak_perception/README.md

 In `thimblerigger_config.py`:
   - *num_mugs*, *num_shuffles* and *seed*.
 The final challenge uses 3 cups, 1 shuffle, and the seed for shuffling and choice of which mug contains the ball should be random (i.e. `seed = None`).
+  - *movement_rate*: This parameter can be used to slow down movement of the mugs.
+The default value of `None` does not slow it down at all.
+                     This can be useful if your brain simulation is too slow and the camera does not pick up intermediate frames.
+                     Lower values correspond with slower movement.

 Additionally, you might want to modify: